Drama unfolded on the stage of the Chilliwack Cultural Centre this week, but critics said the story was plodding, the dialogue uninspiring.

 Truth might be stranger than fiction, but truth is also usually a lot more boring than fiction.
 And what was under the spotlights on the main stage when I stopped in on Tuesday was day six of a BC Supreme Court jury trial.

-Gary Tombs is on trial for sexual assault in connection with an alleged offence from Nov.
+The man (who was found not guilty) was on trial for sexual assault in connection with an alleged offence from Nov.
 25, 2017 near Mission.

 Why the heck at the cultural centre?
 It’s a pandemic.